-Georgia determines incapacitation by meeting distinct criteria.
+Regarding incapacitation, Georgia determines incapacitation on the basis of the following criteria.
 The principal must be:

 - unable to manage his or her financial affairs specifically due to an “impairment in the ability to receive and evaluate information or make or communicate decisions even with the use of technological assistance” (as determined by a physician or licensed psychologist); or